-Unless sooner terminated by our Board of Directors, the plan will continue in effect for a term of ten (10) years.
+Unless sooner terminated by our Board of Directors, the ESPP will continue in effect for a term of ten years.

-The board may modify or amend the plan at any time.
-Any modification or amendment of the plan must be approved by the shareholders if such approval is required under Section 423 of the Internal Revenue Code of 1986, as amended (the "Code"), or any regulations promulgated thereunder, Rule 16b-3 under the Securities Exchange Act of 1934, as amended, or under the Nasdaq or any other applicable listing requirements.
+The Board may modify or amend the ESPP at any time.
+Any modification or amendment of the ESPP must be approved by the shareholders if such approval is required under Section 423 of the Code, or any regulations promulgated thereunder, Rule 16b-3 under the Exchange Act of 1934, as amended, or under Nasdaq or any other applicable listing requirements.

-The board may also amend or modify the plan, and any purchase rights previously granted under the plan, to the extent necessary to ensure the continued qualification of the plan under Section 423 of the Code and any regulations promulgated thereunder and, if applicable, Rule 16b-3.
+The Board may also amend or modify the ESPP, and any purchase rights previously granted under the ESPP, to the extent necessary to ensure the continued qualification of the ESPP under Section 423 of the Code and any regulations promulgated thereunder and, if applicable, Rule 16b-3 under the Exchange Act.